alexander-mead/HMcode/README.md

 ```
 would return the non-linear power for a  cosmology with `Om_m = 0.32`; `Om_b = 0.049`; `h = 0.67`; `ns = 0.97`; `sig8 = 0.81`; `w = -1.0` with a linear spectrum taken from `input/Planck_linearpower.dat`.

-Initally the code fills up arrays for the wavenumbers, *k*, and scale-factors, *a*, for which the power spectrum is required.
+Initally the code fills up arrays for the wavenumbers, $k$, and scale-factors, $a$, for which the power spectrum is required.
 The code then calls the subroutine `assign_cosmology`, which sets the cosmological parameters - if you wish to make additional changes to the cosmological parameters in the source file then this needs to be done after `assign_cosmology` has been called, but before `init_cosmology` is called.
 The code calls the `calculate_HMcode` routine to do the halo-model calculation and finally writes results using the `write_power_a` routine.
 The data file is written to `data/power.dat`: the first line starts with ### and then lists the scale factors.
-The first column is the wavenumbers and subsquent columns are values of the power spectrum at the corresponding *k* and *a* values.
+The first column is the wavenumbers and subsquent columns are values of the power spectrum at the corresponding $k$ and $a$ values.
 These can be checked against the included `data/power_example.dat` for agreement.

 There are different options for the `version`: either `HMcode2015`, `HMcode2016`, `HMcode2020`, or `HMcode2020_feedback`.
-By default the linear power is calculated from the approximate Eistenstein & Hu (1998; astro-ph/9709112) fitting function, which is accurate at only around the 5% level, with particular inaccuracy around the BAO scale.
-If this accuracy is not sufficient for your needs then you should use either the version of `HMcode` that is included within `CAMB` (https://github.com/cmbant/CAMB), that within `CLASS` (http://class-code.net/), or else specify a linear spectrum via the command line as described above.
+By default the linear power is calculated from the approximate [Eistenstein & Hu (1998)](astro-ph/9709112) fitting function, which is accurate at only around the 5% level, with particular inaccuracy around the BAO scale.
+If this accuracy is not sufficient for your needs then you should use either the version of `HMcode` that is included within [CAMB](https://github.com/cmbant/CAMB), that within [CLASS](http://class-code.net/), or else specify a linear spectrum via the command line as described above.

 Using `HMcode` within `CAMB` or `CLASS` is also the only way to get results for massive-neutrino cosmologies, because I could not find a suitably accurate fitting function for the linear matter power spectrum in the presence of massive neutrinos.
 If you know of one, and if this would be useful for your work, then please let me know.

-`HMcode2016` is compatabile with DGP and f(R) modified gravity cosmologies as detailed in the 2016 paper.
+`HMcode2016` is compatabile with DGP and $f(R)$ modified gravity cosmologies as detailed in the 2016 paper.
 These can be activated by setting the `cosm%img` flag and then setting relevant modified-gravity parameters in the code.
 Look in `cosmology_functions.f90` to see examples of how to do this and please contact me if you have any trouble.

-In testing I was able to get the power at 16 *a* and 128 *k* points in 0.15 seconds for a regular LCDM cosmology using `gfortran` on a 2018 Macbook with -O3 optimisation.
+In testing I was able to get the power at 16 $a$ and 128 $k$ points in 0.15 seconds for a regular LCDM cosmology using `gfortran` on a 2018 Macbook with -O3 optimisation.

 The `gnuplot` script `power.p` in the `plot/` directory can be used to plot the output.
 It can be run using `gnuplot > load 'plot/power.p`.